 Where a contract is divided into lots this Article shall apply in relation to each individual lot.
 However, the contracting authority may set the minimum yearly turnover that economic operators are required to have by reference to groups of lots in the event that the successful tenderer is awarded several lots to be executed at the same time.
 Where contracts based on a framework agreement are to be awarded following a reopening of competition, the maximum yearly turnover requirement referred to in the second subparagraph of this paragraph shall be calculated on the basis of the expected maximum size of specific contracts that will be performed at the same time, or, where it is not known, on the basis of the estimated value of the framework agreement.
-In the case of dynamic purchasing systems, the maximum yearly turnover requirement referred to in the second subparagraph shall be calculated on the basis of the estimated value of the expected maximum size of specific procurements to be awarded under the system.
+In the case of dynamic purchasing systems, the maximum yearly turnover requirement referred to in the second subparagraph shall be calculated on the basis of the estimated to in the basis of the expected maximum yearly turnover requirement referred to in the second subparagraph shall be calculated on the basis of the expected maximum size of specific procurements to be awarded under the system.